AzySir/Kube-Ansible-Challenge/README.md

 3. I created both of these via Terraform located in the /infra folder.
 Please follow the readme in that folder for more information.
 The user deploy was created via Terraform in the user data (see conclusion notes for more info).

-**The /Infra folder has everything INFRASTRUCTURE specific - please see for more info**
+* **Note:** The /Infra folder has everything INFRASTRUCTURE specific - please see for more info

 4. Added the below variables into the hosts inventory.ini